T H E D E R E L I C T M I S C E L L A N Y

 There is a great deal of media sensationalism still hanging about Jameah Islameah School.
 Don't get me wrong, I'm no apologist for religious indoctrination, or faith schools at all for that matter, but it should be remembered that the boys who went to school here weren't so different from any others.
 Lockers in the hall sport the same stickers from Max Power and video games I remember from my own school days (with the slightly incongruous addition of the Masjid Al Haram and the holy city of Makkah) and the scratched graffiti in the old chapel is nothing more sinister than 'Khaled woz ere' or 'Hassan rules o.k?'
 Was this really a factory for terrorists?
 I find it hard to believe the tabloid line that everyone here was an evil extremist bent on the destruction of "All We Hold Dear".

-While others before me had crept into the main building, I was keenly aware that in fact people still live here.
+While others before me had crept into the main building, I was keenly aware of the fact that people still live here.
 Sadly this does not seem to have stopped certain oafish 'explorers' from breaking in and sneaking around like burglars, some even videoing the experience, sensationalising everyday religious and domestic items as evidence of some despicable Islamist death-cult or going about as if they expect heavily armed Jihadists to be lurking around every corner.
 I for one stop at invading people's homes; my own efforts in exploring focused on getting to the disused chapel, situated on the edge of the site.

 The chapel interior was dark, dusty, and filled with the sharp reek of pigeon dung.
 It looks like this part of the site was abandoned even before the school closed down.
 Although much of the original ornament and decoration has been swept away, probably when the chapel was converted to a theatre in the 70s, there is still some very fine work in the columns and ceiling.
 Although the buildings here are listed, their future seems pretty hopeless.
 The Islamic community here barely have the money to keep them in habitable condition, let alone restore the parts that have fallen into disuse.